andyWynyard/willow-springs-black-hills/src/pages/index.md

     We believe that the best dogs are those that can be both family pets, and trained to assist with important tasks.
 Our dogs fill both these rolls consistently.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/img_0615.jpg